General Class Info

 There are no refunds, nor is credit given for missed classes.
 Dancing class year is the same as your child’s academic school year – September to June.
 When you register you are registering for the full year, not part of it.
 If your child is a beginner, you do have a trial period for the first two months.
 If your child (beginner or current student) stays through November you are responsible for the full payment – not just up to December, but up to June.
 Remember you and your child/children are signing up for the full year, not part of it.
 It is your responsibility to make up classes that are missed.
 Students are welcome to make up classes at other locations.
 Check the website for other locations and times and if you are still unsure ask your teacher. top

-If class needs to be cancelled due to inclement weather (or for any other reason) there will be a message posted on the Coyle Facebook Page, alternately, an email may be sent.
+If class needs to be cancelled due to inclement weather (or for any other reason) there will be a message posted on the Coyle Facebook Page and an email will be sent.
 As a rule of thumb for evening classes: if the students are let out of school early, or school is cancelled, there will be no class that evening.
 Saturdays, all cancellation messages will be posted by 8am.
 Classes will be made up if more than two classes need to be rescheduled. top

 If classes are missed due to injuries, dancers are encouraged and expected to attend class but will not dance until a letter from a doctor is received clearing the dancer from his/her injury